 In Fig. 14 the CDF of the total interference is given for traffic mix1 and mix4.
 It can be recognized that for mix4 there is a difference in mean of about 3 dB which shows that the homogeneous assumption leads to an underestimation of the total interference.
 For the more homogeneous traffic of mix1 (only voice users with 12.2 kbps) a good match between the Poisson model and the Würzburg model can be seen.
-Additionally, the inclusion of mobility in the Würzburg scenario causes the standard deviation of the total interference to increase by about 3 dB for mix4 and about 0.5 dB for mix1.
-Fig. 14 leads to the conclusion that it is possible to capture the basic effects of the traffic parameters on the interference in a homogeneous scenario, however, in order to perform an accurate prediction of the interference and load a detailed modeling of the location and movement of the users also plays an important role.
+Additionally, the inclusion of mobility in the Würzburg scenario causes that the standard deviation of the total interference increases by about 3 dB for mix4 and only 0.5 dB for mix1.
+Fig. 14 leads to the conclusion that it is possible to capture the effects of the traffic parameters on the interference in a homogeneous scenario, however, in order to perform an accurate prediction of the interference and load a detailed modeling of the location and movement of the users plays an essential role.

-5. CONCLUSION
+5 CONCLUSION

 In this paper we presented a simulation model for evaluating the performance of a 3G wireless network operating with WCDMA.
 The capacity of such a system is greatly influenced by the performance of the closed loop power control.
-We therefore modeled the inner and outer loop uplink power control in great detail and derived empirical distributions of the intra-cell and inter-cell interference.
+We therefore modeled the inner and outer loop uplink power control in great detail and derived empirical distributions of the own-cell and other-cell interference.
 It could be seen that changing the mix of traffic in the cells has an impact on the mean and variance of the received interference.
-Furthermore, we examined the loading factor as a descriptor of the traffic load which integrates the user density and the mix of data rates into a single parameter.
+Furthermore, we examined the loading factor as a descriptor of the traffic load which integrates the user density in terms of mean number of users per unit area size and the mix of data rates into a single parameter value.